donnywarren/intro-to-apis/README.md

 - Basic differences between clients and servers
 - Introduce the concept of HTTP GET requests
 - Introduction to APIs
-- Introduction to asynchronous JS and Axios
+- Introduction to axios
+- Intro to async / await
-- Make our first GET request with Axios
+- Make our first GET request with axios

 ## Clients and Servers
 The world wide web is basically just an interconnected network of client devices and servers.